jeffpar/pcjs.v1/devices/pdp11/machine/1170/panel/debugger/README.md

 {% include machine.html id="test1170" %}

+Other interesting things to know about this machine:

+* It includes an [M9312 ROM](/devices/pdp11/rom/M9312/) at address 165000.
+The exact ROM is [23-616F1](/devices/pdp11/rom/M9312/23-616F1.txt).

 Toggle-Ins
 ----------

 As DEC notes in the [PDP-11/70 Maintenance Service Guide](http://archive.pcjs.org/pubs/dec/pdp11/1170/PDP1170_Maintenance_Service_Guide_Apr88.pdf), Chapter 4: "There are several useful toggle-ins that are probably not very well known."
 Excerpts are provided below.
+If you're not sure how "toggle in" code using a Front Panel, check out [Front Panel Basics](/devices/pdp11/machine/1170/panel/#front-panel-basics).

+However, since the above machine also includes the PDPjs Debugger, you'll find that it's much easier to use the Debugger commands described below to load and execute these "toggle-ins".

 ### Memory Management